Call for Abstract

 A blood substitute is a substance used to mimic and fulfill some functions of biological blood.
 It aims to provide an alternative to blood transfusion, which is transferring blood or blood-based products from one person into another.
 Thus far, there are no well-accepted oxygen-carrying blood substitutes, which is the typical objective of a red blood cell transfusion; however, there are widely available non-blood volume expanders for cases where only volume restoration is required.
 These are helping doctors and surgeons avoid the risks of disease transmission and immune suppression, address the chronic blood donor shortage, and address the concerns of Jehovah's Witnesses and others who have religious objections to receiving transfused blood.
 Pathogen reduction using riboflavin and UV light is a method by which infectious pathogens in blood for transfusion are inactivated by adding riboflavin and irradiating withUV light.
 This method reduces the infectious levels of disease-causing agents that may be found in donated blood components, while still maintaining good quality blood components for transfusion.
 This type of approach to increase blood safety is also known as “pathogen inactivation” in the industry.
 An artificial cell or minimal cell is an engineered particle that mimics one or many functions of a biological cell.
 The term does not refer to a specific physical entity, but rather to the idea that certain functions or structures of biological cells can be replaced or supplemented with a synthetic entity.
 Often, artificial cells are biological or polymeric membranes which enclose biologically active materials.
 As such, nanoparticles, liposomes, polymersomes, microcapsules and a number of other particles have qualified as artificial cells.
 Manufacturing of semi synthetic products of drugs are known as therapeutic biological products.
 Anticoagulants (antithrombics) are a class of drugs that work to prevent the coagulation (clotting) of blood.
 Such substances occur naturally in leeches and blood-sucking insects.

-Pediatric Haematology and Oncology is an international peer-reviewed medical journal that covers all aspects of pediatrichematology and oncology.
-The journal covers immunology, pathology, and pharmacology in relation to blood diseases and cancer in children and shows how basic experimental research can contribute to the understanding of clinical problems.
+Pediatric Haematology and Oncology is a branch of hematology that covers all aspects of pediatric-hematology and oncology.
+The division covers immunology, pathology, and pharmacology in relation to blood diseases and cancer in children and shows how basic experimental research can contribute to the understanding of clinical problems.
 Physicians specialized in hematology are known as hematologists or haematologists.
 Their routine work mainly includes the care and treatment of patients with hematological diseases, although some may also work at the hematology laboratory viewing blood films and bone marrow slides under the microscope, interpreting various hematological test results and blood clotting test results.
 In some institutions, hematologists also manage the hematology laboratory.
 Physicians who work in hematology laboratories, and most commonly manage them, are pathologists specialized in the diagnosis of hematological diseases, referred to as hematopathologists or haematopathologists.
-Experimental Hematology is a peer-reviewed medical journal of hematology, which publishes original research articles and reviews, as well as the abstracts of the annual proceedings of the Society for Hematology and Stem Cells and they should be done under the Hematology guidlines.
-This also include hematopathology.
+Experimental Hematology is also a branch of hematology, which deals witgh the experimental aspects.

 Advancing novel therapeutic agents for the treatment of malignancy into the marketplace is an increasingly costly and lengthy process.
 As such, new strategies for drug discovery are needed.
 Drug repurposing represents an opportunity to rapidly advance new therapeutic strategies into clinical trials at a relatively low cost.
 Known on-patent or off-patent drugs with unrecognized anticancer activity can be rapidly advanced into clinical testing for this new indication by leveraging their known pharmacology, pharmacokinetics, and toxicology.
 Using this approach, academic groups can participate in the drug discovery field and smaller biotechnology companies can “de-risk” early-stage drug discovery projects.
 Here, several scientific approaches used to identify drug repurposing opportunities are highlighted, with a focus on hematologic malignancies.
 In addition, a discussion of the regulatory issues that are unique to drug repurposing and how they impact developing old drugs for new indications is included.
 Finally, the mechanisms to enhance drug repurposing through increased collaborations between academia, industry, and nonprofit charitable organizations are discussed.